David-Manniche/TheMarket/readme.txt

     => 041966 - seller> dashboard> there are errors
-    => 043517 - when language other than EN, AR is selected then getting error on header => 043521 - on login to buyer account> getting error on logo
+    => 043517 - when language other than EN, AR is selected then getting error on header => 043521 - on login to buyer account> getting error on logo => 043585 - when category is requested then message needs to be different

 Enhancements:
     => Tax module upgrade